jtsextonMITRE/nccoe-tls-visibility/source/E_Build_Implementation.rst

 a frequent basis via the agent.
 A decrypt platform that has the bounded-lifetime DH key pairs used by the TLS server to establish TLS sessions can decrypt all TLS sessions to the server for the period during which the server uses those DH key pairs.
-Figure 4-1 depicts the elements involved in the bounded-lifetime DH demonstration.
+The figure below depicts the elements involved in the bounded-lifetime DH demonstration.
 Both post-facto and real-time decryption capabilities are illustrated.
 The descriptive detail for passive inspection using bounded lifetime DH is